MarceloDamian/collaboration-workflow-activity/instructions.md

     ```

     Take a look at the `gitg` window and notice that the history is now forked
 again, and that the `feature2` branch tip is two commits ahead of `master`.
-Also, look at your working directory using `ls` and notice that the files
-added in `feature2` are not there.
-All we did was fetch, not pull.
+If
+you enter the `ls` command you will also see that the new files are in your
+directory.
+This is because the `feature2` branch is created based on the remote
+branch `origin/feature2`.

     > _Because `master` is an ancestor of `feature2` and not on a different part
 of the tree, we can do a __fast-forward merge__ to integrate the feature into the